kishorekanala/VehicleSim/VehicleSystemsReports/VehicleLightingSystem/VehicleLightingSystem.md

 #### High Beam, Low Beam Lamps
 High beam lamps are of low intensity and illuminate a shorter distance in front of the vehicle.
 Low beam lamps are of high intensity and illuminate greater distance.

+Switching between high and low beam is by manual trigger by the driver.

 ##### Adaptive Front Light system (AFS)
 <TBD>